pspiagicw/blog/content/posts/modern-programming-language/index.md

 +++
-title = "modern programming languages" authors = ["pspiagicw"] date = 2025-01-17
+title = "Modern Programming Languages" authors = ["pspiagicw"] date = 2025-01-17
 draft = false
 summary = "A modern programming language must have these features."
 +++

-Welcome to my first post of 2025, hopefully quality and frequency of my posts increase.

-One thing I hate about modern programming languages are the uncessary bullcrap I have to bother with.
-For example, I started from scratch on a new laptop today, I had to install all the compilers/editors I needed.

-That's when installing the language compiler/interpreter is not enough.
-That's where this list comes from.

-## batteries included approach

-The first few pages of `Head First Python` stresses on the fact that Python comes batteries included, meaning unlike Java or C++, you have all the libraries you need right there with the language.
-Most languages are `batteries-included` in similar ways,

-But I think we need to update that definition.
-I have the following proposal.

-A modern programming language should have
-- A have a language server bundled with it, or atleast easily installed through the language tools.
-- A have a formatter included with it.
-- A dependency management, most languages have these (`rust` has `Cargo`, `go` has `Go`).
-- A build system included with it.
-It should tighly integrate with the language.
-Bonus points for VCS hooks.
-- A project management system.
-It should be able to create projects with template code.
-- A test runner.
-It should handle all types of tests including benchmarks and examples.
-- A system of installing binary/executable packages easily using the package manager.
-- A simple system of publishing any package or binary/executable.
-- Keep my home folder clean.

-> The following rants only include languages I have worked with.
-Any other language can just be easily pointed out.

-## include a fucking language-server

-I installed lua through my package manager, although I know lua is designed as an embedded language, the process of installing the language-server is not easy.
-Plus getting it to run on a bare-bones debian installation is quite the struggle.

-Including a language-server should be step one in any new language geared to be used seriously.

-`Rust` is better, it has to be installed with a simple command, similar thing with `Go`.
-Python falls in a similar category, but with a cruel twist.
-The language server for Python is written in JavaScript/TypeScript.

-You might guess why that angers me, I need another language for this one to used properly!!!

-## most old languages don't have formatters

-Most old languages don't have formatters.
-This is understandable as they were not designed with this collabrative aspect in mind.
-They were designed for corporations by corporations, not for nerds in their bedroom.

-But it is time that most languages should have a formatter included with it.

-## dependency management

-This is a modern need, with collabrative coding, but most languages mutated for it.
-Most languages either have a included solution or stick to a third-party solution which is tightly integrated.

-## build system

-This is one quite a peculiar one.
-Cause most people end up using the build-system in their text editor, or something like `make`.
-But adding a built-system integrated with the language, one can utilize the optimizations, `code-gen`, documentation etc elegantly.

-This is not something you see often, but dependency-management tools usually bundle this or have it easily pluggable.
-It makes it easy for `git hooks` to be integrated.

-## project management system

-This sounds similar to the above 2 issues, but it simply refers to the creation of template projects.
-This is usually supported by frameworks or plugins.

-## tests need running

-Having a testing framework and a beautiful test runner is simply neccessary.
-I don't need to fiddle with testing frameworks, I need all the assert variants and I need the test-data shown properly.
-It should also include options for integration, fuzzy and benchmark testing.
-If you have come this far, include a test-coverage scanner.

-## binaries and packages

-All languages come with a package-manager that can execute binaries or executables, `pip`/`cargo`/`go`/`npm`, all include this feature.
-But some are not up to the mark.

-They should have a specified directory where the binaries are installed.
-If dependencies are a thing (for interpreted languages), keep them separate and uninstall them properly.
-Should be able to update everything without much problem.

-## publishing should be as easy as downloading

-Publishing a package online should be a secure and safe, yet easy method.
-I don't need to install a separate package to publish the package.
-The format for the details of my package shouldn't change suddenly.

-## keep my file system clean

-Your language doesn't need to keep cache/packages/binaries and other stuff directly in my home folder (Looking at you `Go`!).
-Either hide it using the `.dotfiles` technique or do one better use the fucking `~/.cache`, `~/.config` and `~/.local` folders for once.

-# End

-I think should would be the end of my rant.
-Please take above points into consideration while building your next language.
+Welcome to my first post of 2025!
+Hopefully, the quality and frequency of my posts will improve this year.

+One thing I hate about modern programming languages is the unnecessary complications they bring.
+For example, I started fresh on a new laptop today, and I had to install all the compilers and editors I needed.
+This got me thinking: why is installing a language's compiler or interpreter not enough?

+That's where this list comes from—essential features every modern programming language should have.

+## Batteries-Included Approach

+The first few pages of *Head First Python* stress the idea that Python is "batteries included," meaning it provides many libraries out of the box.
+Most modern languages follow a similar philosophy, but I believe we need to expand the definition.

+Here’s my proposal for what "batteries included" should mean in 2025:

+- A bundled or easily installable language server.
+- A built-in code formatter.
+- Dependency management (like `Cargo` for Rust or `go` for Go).
+- An integrated build system that tightly aligns with the language, with bonus points for VCS hooks.
+- A project management system to create templates with starter code.
+- A test runner that handles all types of tests, including benchmarks and examples.
+- A package manager that supports installing and managing binaries or executables.
+- A straightforward, secure system for publishing packages or binaries.
+- A filesystem structure that keeps my home folder clean.

+> The following rants are limited to languages I’ve worked with.
+Other languages may have similar flaws.

+## Include a Proper Language Server

+When I installed Lua through my package manager, I found that setting up its language server was unnecessarily difficult.
+Running it on a bare-bones Debian installation was even worse.

+For example:
+- Lua's language server (`lua-language-server`) often requires manual builds or additional tools to work.
+- Rust makes it easy with `rust-analyzer`, which can be installed with a single command:  `rustup component add rust-analyzer`.
+- Go provides `gopls`, which integrates seamlessly with most editors.
+- Python, however, has multiple language servers you can use, like pyright, pylsp, and jedi.
+    - Pyright (written in JavaScript/TypeScript) requires Node.js to install.
+    - Pylsp (Python Language Server Protocol) is written in Python but requires additional configuration to work with plugins like jedi.
+    - Jedi is often used directly in editors but lacks some of the features modern developers expect.

+The sheer number of options for Python creates confusion, especially for newcomers.

+While choice can be a good thing, having a single, official language server would simplify the development experience.

+A language server should be included or installable with minimal effort.

+## Add Formatters to Old Languages

+Most older languages don’t include code formatters, which is understandable since they were designed before collaborative coding became mainstream.
+However, in today’s world, built-in formatters should be standard.

+For example:
+- Python: Tools like `black` and `autopep8` are separate installations.
+- JavaScript: `prettier` dominates, but it requires installation through `npm`.
+- Ruby: `rubocop` provides linting and formatting but is not part of the core language.
+- C++: You’ll likely end up using `clang-format`, which is part of LLVM but not bundled with the language.

+While these tools exist, integrating them into the language would simplify workflows for developers.

+## Modern Dependency Management

+With collaborative coding now ubiquitous, modern dependency management is a necessity.
+Many languages include their own solutions, like `Cargo` for Rust and `go.mod` for Go.
+However, some languages rely on third-party tools, like Python (`pip`) and JavaScript (`npm`).

+Even within these ecosystems, fragmentation exists:
+- Python: Alternatives like `poetry` and `pipenv` attempt to improve on `pip`.
+- JavaScript: `yarn` offers an alternative to `npm` with better caching and performance.
+- Ruby: `bundler` is the de facto dependency manager but requires separate installation.
+- C++: No standard solution exists; developers use tools like `vcpkg`, `Conan`, or `CMake` for dependency management.

+While flexibility is nice, it often leads to confusion for newcomers.

+## Build Systems Should Be Standard

+Build systems are often overlooked because many developers rely on text editors or tools like `make`.
+However, an integrated build system that leverages language-specific optimizations, code generation, and documentation would be far superior.

+Languages like Java eventually developed tools like `Gradle` and `Maven` to fill this gap, but they remain separate installations.
+Rust integrates its build system (`Cargo`) directly into the language ecosystem, which is a far better approach.

+## Project Management Tools

+This ties into the above points but focuses on creating template projects.
+Frameworks and plugins often handle this, but why not include it natively?

+For example:
+- Rust: `cargo new` creates a project with boilerplate files and directories.
+- Go: `go mod init` sets up a module with all required metadata.
+- Python: Django and Flask provide project scaffolding tools but are specific to the framework.

+A universal, language-wide project management system would be a game-changer.

+## Tests Need Running

+Every language should include a comprehensive testing framework with a great test runner.
+It should support all types of testing—unit, integration, fuzzing, and benchmarking—and provide clear, detailed results.

+For example:
+- Rust: `cargo test` is built into the ecosystem.
+- Go: `go test` supports testing as a first-class citizen.
+- Python: Tools like `unittest` and `pytest` are great but require separate installations.
+- JavaScript: Popular libraries like `Jest` and `Mocha` dominate but are not bundled with the language.

+Include coverage tools and fuzzing support, too!

+## Binaries and Packages

+Package managers like `pip`, `cargo`, `go`, and `npm` allow for the execution of binaries and executables, but some implementations are lacking.

+For example:
+- Python: Tools like `pipx` emerged to solve the problem of globally installing CLI tools without polluting the main Python environment.
+- JavaScript: `npx` runs binaries temporarily without polluting your environment.
+- Rust: `cargo install` places binaries in a predictable `~/.cargo/bin` folder.
+- Go: While `go install` allows fetching binaries, the installation defaults to `$HOME/go/bin`, cluttering the home directory.

+Languages should adopt predictable, clean methods for handling binaries and dependencies.

+## Publishing Should Be Easy

+Publishing packages should be secure yet straightforward.
+I shouldn’t need to install additional tools just to publish.

+For example:
+- Python: Once had multiple ways to publish packages (`setup.py`, `distutils`, `wheel`).
+Now, tools like `poetry` simplify the process, but it’s still not included with the language.
+- Rust: `cargo publish` makes publishing seamless.
+- Go: Publishing binaries requires manual setup, often involving GitHub releases or custom scripts.

+Languages should aim for simplicity and stability in their publishing ecosystems.

+## Keep My File System Clean

+Languages should avoid cluttering my home folder with cache, packages, binaries, or other files.

+For example:
+- Go: Creates a `~/go` directory in the home folder, often owned by `root`.
+- Python: `pip` sometimes leaves behind unused files in the home directory or environment.
+- Rust: Places binaries in `~/.cargo/bin`, which is a good example of organization.
+- This is unnecessary when proper standards like XDG (`~/.cache`, `~/.config`, `~/.local`) exist.

+Follow the standards, keep my home folder clean, and make me happy.

+## Conclusion

+That’s the end of my rant.
+If you’re building a programming language, please consider these points!

+Modern programming languages can reduce developer frustration and improve the experience with thoughtful design and inclusion of these features.